-As of June 30, 2023, LiveOne's total outstanding consolidated indebtedness was \$7.0 million, net of fees and discounts, which consisted entirely of LiveOne's senior credit facility.
-The senior credit facility documents contain a covenant that if a material adverse change occurs in its financial condition, or such lender reasonably believes the prospect of payment or performance of their loan is materially impaired, the lender at its option may immediately accelerate their debt and require LiveOne to repay all outstanding amounts owed thereunder.
-If for any reason LiveOne fails to comply with the terms of its settlement agreement with SX, its senior credit facility provider may declare an event of default and at its option may immediately accelerate its debt and require LiveOne and/or us to repay all outstanding amounts owed under the senior credit facility, which would materially adversely impact our business, operating results and financial condition.
-As of June 30, 2023, LiveOne was not in compliance with a financial covenant under the Revolving Credit Facility but is in the process of obtaining a waiver from the Senior Lender to remove the non-compliance.
+As of December 31, 2023, LiveOne's total outstanding consolidated indebtedness was \$8.6 million, net of fees and discounts, which consisted of ABL Credit Facility and the Capchase Loan.
+The ABL Credit Facility documents contain a covenant that if a material adverse change occurs in its financial condition, or such lender reasonably believes the prospect of payment or performance of their loan is materially impaired, the lender at its option may immediately accelerate their debt and require LiveOne to repay all outstanding amounts owed thereunder.
+For example, if for any reason LiveOne fails to comply with the terms of its settlement agreement with SoundExchange, its senior credit facility provider may declare an event of default and at its option may immediately accelerate its debt and require LiveOne and/or us to repay all outstanding amounts owed under the senior credit facility, which would materially adversely impact our business, operating results and financial condition.

 We are looking to secure additional interim financing in the immediate future after the completion of the Direct Listing, which is needed to continue our current level of operations in the future and satisfy our obligations.
-In the absence of additional sources of liquidity, management anticipates that existing cash resources will not be sufficient to meet current operating and liquidity needs beyond February 2024.
+In the absence of additional sources of liquidity, management anticipates that existing cash resources will not be sufficient to meet current operating and liquidity needs beyond November 2024.
 There is no assurance that we will be able to obtain additional liquidity or be successful in raising additional funds or that such required funds, if available, will be available on attractive terms, or at all, or that they will not have a significant dilutive effect on our existing stockholders.
 In addition, management is unable to determine at this time whether any of these potential sources of liquidity will be adequate to support our future business operations.
 While we do not currently anticipate delays or hindrances to our current business operations and initiatives schedule due to liquidity constraints, without additional funding we may not be able to continue our current level of business operations in the future.

-As reflected in our consolidated financial statements included elsewhere in this Quarterly Report, we have a history of losses and used cash of \$4.1 million in financing activities for the three months ended June 30, 2023 and had a working capital deficiency of \$9.0 million as of June 30, 2023.
+As reflected in our consolidated financial statements included elsewhere in this Quarterly Report, we have a history of losses and used cash of \$3.0 million in financing activities for the nine months ended December 31, 2023 and had working capital deficit of \$1.3 million as of December 31, 2023.
 These factors, among others, raise substantial doubt about our ability to continue as a going concern within one year from the date that the financial statements are issued.
 In addition, our independent registered public accounting firm in their audit report to our financial statements for the fiscal year ended March 31, 2023 expressed substantial doubt about our ability to continue as a going concern.
 Our consolidated financial statements do not include any adjustments related to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might be necessary should we be unable to continue as a going concern.
 Our ability to continue as a going concern is dependent on our ability to execute our strategy and on our ability to raise additional funds through the sale of equity and/or debt securities via public and/or private offerings.